HubRise/website/content/blog/20250117-new-permissions-system/en/__post.md

 ![Permissions](./001-2x-permissions.png)

-Predefined roles cover common use cases:

-- **Full Administrator** – Full access to the back office and all applications.
-- **Technical Partner** – Same as Full Administrator but without billing access.
-- **Back Office Viewer** – Read-only access to the back office and applications.
-- **Billing Manager** – Limited to invoices and payment settings.
+Predefined roles simplify access management, but if none fit your needs, you can customise permissions as needed.

-For example, if a restaurant's accountant only needs access to invoices, they can be assigned the **Billing Manager** role.
-If a user needs to access the back office but not manage users, you can opt for a custom role and untick the **Manage Entity** permission.
+For example, an accountant who only needs access to invoices can be assigned the **Billing Manager** role.
+A technical partner may need to manage integrations but not receive invoices or handle user management.
+In this case, a predefined role like **Technical Partner** may be appropriate, or you can create a custom role by disabling the **Manage Entity** permission.

+For a detailed breakdown of roles and settings, see our [Permissions documentation](/docs/permissions).

 ## App-Only Users

-Another improvement is app-only users, who can access OrderLine and Catalog Manager but not the main HubRise back office.
-When they log in, they see the newly introduced **Portal page**, which allows them to access the apps assigned to them without entering the back office.
+Some staff members only need to manage orders without accessing other business data.
+To support this, we’ve introduced **app-only users**, who can access OrderLine without back office permissions.

+This feature can also be used to restrict a user to Catalog Manager.

+When an app-only user logs in, they are redirected to the **Portal page**, where they can open their assigned apps and nothing else.

 ![App-Only Users](./002-permissions-portal.png)

-This can be particularly useful for staff who only need to manage orders or products without accessing other business data.

 ## App Link Integration in Third-Party Software